ISM-APAC/CypressFramework/README.md

-# Cypress Test Automation Framework For SANA Commerce
+# Cypress Test Automation Framework

-A test automation framework based on Cypress aligning with the Syntax of Sana test automation framework
+A test automation framework based on Cypress aligning with the Syntax of Sana test automation framework using YAML for Page Object and Data Driven modelling!

 ## Web UI test automation